-From cheese to chocolate toppings, to a breakfast or quick bite, tapioca has become a gourmet food that spread to the streets of Europe.
+From cheese to chocolate toppings, to breakfast or quick bite, tapioca has become a gourmet food that spread to the streets of Europe.
 In the case here, the streets of Berlin in Germany.

-The couple Mariana Pitanga (from Brazil) and Peter Westerhoff (from Germany) are responsible for the Tapiocaria Berlin, a business presented in several German street markets now offering the many flavours of an authentic Brazilian tapioca.
+The couple Mariana Pitanga (from Brazil) and Peter Westerhoff (from Germany) are responsible for the Tapiocaria Berlin, a business presented in several German street markets now offering the many flavours of authentic Brazilian tapioca.
 Yummy!

-We discovered the secrets of a brand that not only spread the taste of a very popular Brazilian food in Europe but are also about to expand the business to other parts of the globe.
+We discovered the secrets of a brand that not only spread the taste of a very popular Brazilian food in Europe but is also about to expand the business to other parts of the globe.

 Midlands Traveller: How and when did you start your business idea?

 Mariana Pitanga: I had the idea of opening the Tapiocaria after I went to a Street Food Market (Street Food Thursday at Markthalle Neun in Berlin) with my husband in January 2014.

 We realised that although we have plenty different “street food” typical from brazil, in this market was no Brazilian food stand at all.
 I saw it as an opportunity to bring something new to Berlin, something that could represent our culture (or part of the Brazilian Culture).

 MT: Tell me a little bit about your background in business.

 MP: I really don’t have a “background in business”.
 I’m a graphic designer, I studied at the Federal University of Pernambuco (UFPE), and graduated in 2006.